Using the Data API for Aurora Serverless v1 - Amazon Aurora

 Retrieving query results in JSON format

-To receive the the result set as a JSON string, include .withFormatRecordsAs(RecordsFormatType.JSON) in the ExecuteStatement call.
+To receive the result set as a JSON string, include .withFormatRecordsAs(RecordsFormatType.JSON) in the ExecuteStatement call.
 The return value comes back as a JSON string in the formattedRecords field.
 In this case, the columnMetadata is null.
 The column labels are the keys of the object that represents each row.
 These column names are repeated for each row in the result set.
 The column values are quoted strings, numeric values, or special values representing true, false, or null.
 Column metadata such as length constraints and the precise type for numbers and strings isn't preserved in the JSON response.

 If you omit the .withFormatRecordsAs() call or specify a parameter of NONE, the result set is returned in binary format using the Records and columnMetadata fields.